Kawaikute Gomen: Commercial performance

-Cover versions
+Covers and other appearances

 "Kawaikute Gomen" was covered by various artists.
 The idol group Takane no Nadeshiko, whose music is produced by HoneyWorks, released an official cover of the song in 2022.
 The following year, actress Yuna Hoshino, singer Kohana Lam, and the VTuber agency Hololive Production collaborated with HoneyWorks for their covers.
 Singer Mafumafu released a cover on YouTube on June 24, 2023.
 Singer Ado and musician Yucco Miller also released cover versions for their respective albums Ado's Utattemita Album and Ambivalent.
 The song was also covered for the video games World Dai Star: Yume no Stellarium, BanG Dream!
 Girls Band Party!, The Idolmaster Cinderella Girls: Starlight Stage, and D4DJ Groovy Mix.
 Voice actress Sumire Uesaka covered "Kawaikute Gomen" as the character Alya, which served as the second ending theme for the 2024 anime series Alya Sometimes Hides Her Feelings in Russian.
 Girl group AKB48 covered the song, with Momoka Itō as the vocalist, as part of their 2024 cover album Nantettatte AKB48.
 In January 2025, voice actress Yū Sasahara covered the song as her character Puniru, which serves as the fourth installment for the 2024 anime series Puniru Is a Cute Slimes cover song project.
 In March, HoneyWorks released the album Haniwa Kyoku Utattemita: 10th Anniversary Seiyū Collaboration, which included a cover version by voice actress Sora Amamiya as the character Sena Narumi.

-Use in media

 In December 2023, Hayami's version was featured in the Sega arcade game Chunithm Luminous as a playable song.
 The following year, the song was added to Bandai Namco Entertainment's mobile game Taiko no Tatsujin: Rhythm Connect in February, and it was released as downloadable content for Taiko no Tatsujin: Rhythm Festival in March.
+Hayami performed the song during the second day of the Animelo Summer Live music festival on August 31, 2024.